jebasinghjoshua/Azure-Cloud-Computing/Readme.md

 - SaaS - *software as service*

 ### IaaS  - *Infrastructure as service*
+> Giving provision for the consumer to access storage, networks, and other fundamental computing resources

+> Consumer can able to deploy and run arbitrary software, which can include operating systems and applications.
+The consumer does not manage or control the underlying cloud infrastructure but has control over operating systems, storage, and deployed applications

+> Infrastructure as a service (IaaS) is a form of cloud computing that provides virtualized computing resources over the internet

 #### Virtualization
 >Virtualization refers to the act of creating a virtual (rather than actual) version of something, including virtual computer hardware platforms, storage devices, and computer network resources.
 >